nesl/Heliot/README.md

 - **Recommended vendor**: [We use Samsung Galaxy S7](https://www.amazon.com/Samsung-Galaxy-S7-Unlocked-Smartphone/dp/B01CJSF8IO).
 <br/>
 <br/>
-We are working on adding new edge devices.
+We are actively working on adding new edge devices, support and documentation.

 ---
 ---